RUNINDC/Lane-Lines/writeup_template.md

 II.
 Then we apply the Canny Edge Detection cv2.Canny(img, low_threshold, high_threshold)

+The Canny edge takes a low and high threshold which detects a minimum difference in intensity to detect edge and creates a continous extension of an edge.

 III.
 Region of Interest: Not all of the edges are important to us, so we apply a function that masks out most of the image and only retain the bottom part of the road in view.

 Then we calculate a Left Region of Interest and Right Region of Interest

 IV.
-Hough Transform Now we convert the pixel dots that were detected as edges into lines.
+Hough Transform We retrieve Hough Lines by converting the pixel dots that were detected as edges into lines.

 cv2.HoughLinesP(img, rho, theta, threshold, np.array([]), minLineLength=min_line_len, maxLineGap=max_line_gap)

+The Hough Transform, which took the most amount of time to perform, takes a resolution for line position and orientation, a min number of pts for a line, the min length of a line and the max gap between pts in a line.

+This pipeline was effective in obtain lines along both sides of the lanes.

-V. Superimpose lane lines on the test images
+V. Apply  lane lines on the test images.
 Then we overlap the detected lines on the test images.
 In order to draw a single line on both the left and right lanes, I modified the draw lines function by:

 1. Calculated slope and center of each line — then based on the slope, sort it into left or right.